Skip to main content

 Alison Wainwright

-Alison Wainwright is a registered nurse with over a decade of experience in health professions regulation and is the Director of Quality Assurance with the British Columbia College of Nurses and Midwives.
-Her regulatory career has focussed on policy research and analysis, standards development, quality assurance and continuing competence program development.
-Alison holds a Master of Science in Children, Young People and Family Well-being from Oxford Brookes University, UK, and a Bachelor of Science in Nursing from the University of Ottawa.
+Alison is a registered nurse with over a decade of experience in health professions regulation.
+She is currently the Director of Quality Assurance with the British Columbia College of Nurses and Midwives.
+Her regulatory career has focused on policy research and analysis, standards development, quality assurance and continuing competence program development.
 She is also a Fellow of the National Council State Boards of Nursing Institute for Regulatory Excellence.

 Sharmaake Abdulahi

-Sharmaarke is an international development expert with over 15 years of experience in urban and environmental policy development, strategic planning, and resource mobilization.
-His professional journey includes working at various levels of government in Canada, where he held positions of increasing responsibility and leadership.
-Sharmaarke’s experience extends globally, working with UN-Habitat, where he contributed to advancing sustainable urban development initiatives.
-Sharmaarke has authored and co-authored research and policy papers on migration, youth peace and security, climate security and the blue economy.
-Currently, he is a key member of the United Nations Environment Programme (UNEP) Strategic Planning Team, where he plays a pivotal role in shaping UNEP’s medium-term strategy.
-Sharmaarke holds a Bachelor's Degree from Carleton University and a Master of Research in Public Policy from Queen Mary University of London.
+Sharmaarke is an international development expert with over 15 years of experience in urban and environmental policy development, strategic planning and resource mobilisation.
+He has worked at various levels of government in Canada and his experience extends globally, working with UN-Habitat, where he contributed to advancing sustainable urban development initiatives.
+He is a key member of the United Nations Environment Programme (UNEP) Strategic Planning Team, where he plays a pivotal role in shaping UNEP’s medium-term strategy.

 Thiha Aung